Add an Item to a List in Python: append, extend, insert

 # [0, 1, 2, 10, 11, 12, 100, 101, 102]

-When using a string (str) with extend(), each character is added to the list individually.
+Note that when using a string (str) with extend(), each character in the string is added as a separate element.

 l.extend('abc')